NewYaroslav/obfy/MACROS.md

 auto wtmp = OBFY_WSTR_ONCE(L"w-one-shot");
 ```

+These macros accept only string literals whose character type matches the macro.
+Using a wide literal with `OBFY_STR` or a narrow literal with `OBFY_WSTR`
+results in a compilation error.

 `*_ONCE` macros return a temporary that zeroes its storage on destruction.
 Pointers from `c_str()` remain valid only within the full expression; copy the string if a longer lifetime is required.

 ## Byte block obfuscation